newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/verify-license-massage-therapy.md

 ### License Verification Requirements

-To verify your employees are licensed, you will need the following:
+To verify your employees are licensed, you need the following:

-- Your employee's full name
+- Employee's full name
-- Their license number
+- Employee's license number
-- The city used in their license application
+- The city used in employee's license application

 > **Once completed, you will have:**
 >